Aliozzaim/AdTask/README.md

 ## Technologies Used

-AdRespectTask is built using the following technologies:
+AdTask is built using the following technologies:

 - **HTML**
 - **CSS**